Belize Weather Overview

 See also: When to visit Belize

 Due to its location, the Caribbean Sea maintains year-round warm water temperatures suitable for swimming, scuba diving, snorkeling, and other marine activities.
 Temperatures along the coast tend to be a few degrees cooler than the interior thanks to consistent sea breezes.
-Some higher elevations in the western part of Belize, especially the Maya Mountains and the Mountain Pine Ridge Forest Reserve, enjoy temperatures several degrees cooler than the surrounding area.
-Some parts of northern Corozal District in the north of Belize enjoy cooler temperatures due to air masses that push south from over the border in Mexico.
+Some higher elevations in the western part of the country, especially the Maya Mountains and the Mountain Pine Ridge Forest Reserve, enjoy temperatures several degrees cooler than the surrounding area.
+Some parts of northern Corozal District in enjoy cooler weather due to air masses that push south from over the border in Mexico.